Micro-macro Parareal, from ODEs to SDEs and back again: Monte Carlo-moments Parareal: extension to multidimensional SDEs

-As a way to inspect the quality of the moment ODE, we plot in figure \ref{figure_Roberts_covar} a numerical solution to the moment ODE together with a numerical approximation of the SDE.
-We observe that the quality of the moment model is not excellent.
-It can be seen, however, that the moment model gets more accurate as the noise level $\sigma$ goes to zero.
+\paragraph{Introductory experiment: Quality of the moment model.} As a way to inspect the quality of the moment ODE, we plot in figure \ref{figure_Roberts_covar} a numerical solution to the moment ODE together with a numerical solution of the SDE.
+We observe that the quality of the moment model is not always excellent.
+The moment model gets more accurate as the noise level $\sigma$ goes to zero.

-In figure \ref{figure_Roberts_Parareal_convergence} we plot the relative error on each component of the mean and the variance, measured through an infinity-norm over time, as a function of the iteration number.
-The errors are computed using an average of 20 realisations, where the fine Parareal solver uses an ensemble of $10^5$ particles.
-We chose the number of Parareal subintervals $N = K= 10$ and we simulated over a time interval $[0, 20]$.
-We use a noise level of $\sigma = 0.5$.
+\paragraph{Convergence of MC-moments Parareal} In figure \ref{figure_Roberts_Parareal_convergence} we plot the relative error on each component of the mean and the variance, measured through an infinity-norm over time, as a function of the iteration number.
+The errors are computed using an average of 20 realisations, where in each realisation the fine Parareal solver uses one ensemble $\bar x$ of $P = 10^5$ coupled particles.
+We chose the number of Parareal subintervals $N = K= 10$ and a time interval $[0, 20]$.
+The noise level is set to $\sigma = 0.5$.
 In figure \ref{figure_Roberts_covar_Parareal} we plot different Parareal iterates.
 The final iteration (for which $k=K=N$), which is indicated with a thick line, serves as the reference solution, and corresponds to the sequential simulation in figure \ref{figure_Roberts_covar}.
 Both in figures \ref{figure_Roberts_covar_Parareal} and \ref{figure_Roberts_Parareal_convergence} we conclude that convergence takes place.
 In other experiments, however, we have observed that the convergence is parameter dependent.
 For instance, changing $\sigma$ and/or $\alpha$ may lead to non-monotonic and slower convergence than the convergence observed in figure \ref{figure_Roberts_Parareal_convergence}.